 WAYS TO COOL YOUR GREENHOUSE

 If you have an Aquaponics garden or just have fish in your greenhouse, you will need to keep them cool as well.
-To do this, I:
+Below are some of

 - I learned that because of the nature of Aquaponics whereby the water flows from the fish tank to the grow beds, into a sump tank then is pumped back to the tank; the water cools down a bit on it’s own.
 Not so good in the winter, but it does help in the summer. 🙂

-- Clean out, then fill large 2 litre empty soda bottles 3/4 of the way up with water.
+- Clean out, then fill large 2 liter empty soda bottles 3/4 of the way up with water.
 Place them in plastic shopping bags and freeze them.
-Throw them into the fish tank to slowly cool down the water as the ice melts.
+Throw them into the fish tank to slowly cool down the water as the ice melts inside the container.
 When they’ve melted, rinse them off really well and let dry; then place into plastic bags and refreeze.

 - Make sure you position your fans all pointing one way in the house.
 Ours goes from front to back.
 Somewhere I have a great article that explains how to position them and why… once I find it I will add it to this post.